 Do you and your family have any Christmas Eve traditions?
 We have a few traditions that we stick too.
 They are tried and true and it just wouldn’t be Christmas without them.
 First, there’s the Christmas Eve movie marathon.
-Every single Christmas Eve – well, at least since the release of Elf – we watch the Elf movie and pig out on take our pizza or Chinese, followed by homemade cookies, squares, and balls.
+Every Christmas Eve we watch the Elf movie.
+I order in pizza or Chinese.
+That is followed by homemade cookies, squares, and balls.

 Another Christmas tradition for us is our annual Christmas Eve matching pajamas.
 This is something my ex-wife had started way back when McKenna was just a toddler.
-John.e and I have continued the tradition and the past three or four years, rather than buy Christmas t-shirts at Old Navy, John.e will design them.
+John.e and I have continued the tradition.
+For the past three or four years, rather than buy Christmas t-shirts at Old Navy, John.e will design them.

-Once he’s finished with the design, we’ll upload the design to Vista Print and get our personalized Christmas Eve t-shirts for five or six bucks each.
-I’ll wait until the Black Friday sales and Old Navy and run out and buy us all matching pajama pants to be worn with the t-shirts.
+Once he’s finished with the design, we upload it to Vista Print and get our personalized t-shirts.
+I usually wait until the Black Friday sales buy us matching pajama pants to be worn with the t-shirts.